-We explain the elements, defences & penalties of Obtain Property by Deception
+In this article, we explain the elements, defences & penalties of obtain property by deception.

 This element requires the accused to have intended to permanently deprive the owner of the property when s/he obtained it (Crimes Act 1958 s81(1); R v Salvo VR 401).

-9. For this element to be met, the prosecution must prove that:
+For this element to be met, the prosecution must prove that the:

 Penalties for Obtain Property by Deception

 The offence of Obtain property by deception carries a maximum penalty of 10 years imprisonment (Section 81 of the Crimes Act 1958 (Vic).